Khrall/ordo/photos/server/README.md

 docker-compose up
 ```

-> Note: You need to have `photos/server/` as your working directory when calling `docker-compise up` in order for it to pick up `docker-compose.yml`.
+> Note: You need to have `photos/server/` as your working directory when calling `docker-compose up` in order for it to pick up `docker-compose.yml`.

 You should now be able to open the minio browser at http://localhost:9000/minio/ and log in using the default `admin`/`password` credentials.